Now offering COVID-19 Testing and Vaccinations at Colton location.

 What is trauma?

 Any situation or object that leaves the person in a continuous state of fear or sadness is referred to as trauma.
 In most cases, persons who are dealing with the traumatic symptoms are one of those who have eye-witnessed the situation.
 Although the situation ended, they remained stressed for a longer period.
-Moreover, some traumas cause the onset of disorder symptoms while in some cases, some persons stay normal.
+Moreover, some traumas cause the onset of disorder symptoms while in some cases, some people stay normal.
 But in major cases, people get the symptoms of the disorder and feel the effects of trauma in their lives.
 However, effectively managing the symptoms of the condition can assist in the recovery of traumatic symptoms.

 What are the causes of PTSD in children?